 Symptoms of TMJ Disorder

-With every type of TMJ Disorder, you’ll likely experience pain in your jaw and face.
-The area around your ears may hurt, and you’ll feel an ache when you open your mouth to eat or talk.
+When you have TMJ Disorder, you will probably feel pain in your jaw and face.
+You might also experience discomfort around your ears, and there may be aching when you open your mouth to eat or talk.

 - Facial bruising or swelling